aj47/x-to-script/README.md

 # x-thread-dl

-A Python CLI tool to download videos from X.com (Twitter) threads.
+A Python CLI tool to download media from X.com (Twitter) threads and generate TikTok video scripts using AI.

 ## Overview

 Given a tweet URL, this tool:
 1. Downloads the original tweet and up to 50 replies
-2. Identifies if the replies form a thread (consecutive replies from the original author)
-3. Extracts and saves text data from the tweets
+2. Extracts and saves text data and videos in a structured format
-4. Downloads videos from the thread

-- Videos are saved with the naming convention `author_tweetID.mp4`
-- Text data is saved as JSON files with the naming convention `author_tweetID_thread.json`
+3. **NEW**: Generates TikTok video scripts using LLM analysis via OpenRouter API
+4. Supports batch processing of multiple threads

+### Key Features
+- **Thread Downloading**: Download complete Twitter/X threads with replies
+- **Media Extraction**: Save videos and text content in organized directories
+- **🎬 TikTok Script Generation**: AI-powered script creation with Hook, Intro, and Explainer sections
+- **Multiple Script Styles**: Engaging, Educational, Viral, and Professional styles
+- **Batch Processing**: Generate scripts for all downloaded threads at once
+- **Flexible Integration**: Use as CLI tool or import as Python modules

 ## Requirements

-- Python 3.7+
+- Python 3.8+
-- Apify API token (sign up at [apify.com](https://apify.com))
+- Apify API token (sign up at [apify.com](https://apify.com)) - for downloading threads
+- OpenRouter API key (sign up at [openrouter.ai](https://openrouter.ai)) - for script generation

 ## Installation